 You’ll analyse some of the key films made in Britain since 1945 which forms the basis of this module using a series of films as historical documents and will analyse what they can tell us about the society which produced them.
-Some of the key themes include (these are subject to change every year): Film/History/Theory, Brief Encounter, in which we serve, Dracula, The Servant, and Blow up among others.
-For this module you will have one 1-hour lecture and a one 2-hour seminar each week.
+Some of the key themes include (these are subject to change every year): Film/History/Theory, Brief Encounter, in which we serve, Dracula, The Servant, and Blow Up among others.
+For this module you will have one one-hour lecture and a one two-hour seminar each week.

 The history of secret intelligence was once called the ‘missing dimension’ in the study of politics and international relations.
 Today, it has established itself as a separate field of historical enquiry.
 This module will examine how the study of secret intelligence has informed and sometimes even altered our understanding of some of the major political and international crises of the twentieth century.
 You will spend three hours per week in lectures and seminars studying for this module.

 Kings, Saints and Monsters, 450-850